 There are multiple ways that end users can authenticate securely with a PrinterLogic printer:

-• Mobile app: Android and iOS users can view, release and delete secure print jobs right from their smartphones via the PrinterLogic Print Release App.
+- Mobile App: Android and iOS users can view, release, and delete secure print jobs right from their smartphones via the PrinterLogic Mobile App.

-Importantly, PrinterLogic doesn’t eliminate print servers and then force you to install a bunch of new hardware.
+Importantly, PrinterLogic doesn’t eliminate print servers and then forces you to install a bunch of new hardware.
 You can use your current badge/card readers and your existing print infrastructure with these authentication mechanisms.

 For proof, look no further than EPIC Management, L.P., a managed services provider for healthcare organizations.
 They needed to comply with the industry’s strict regulations on protected healthcare information (PHI) but didn’t want to add unnecessary cost and complexity.
 PrinterLogic’s secure printing fit the bill.
 Read the case study here.